MRXuanL/GPS-GuitarPlaySimulation/README.md

     python train_guitar.py
    ```
 7. After training, you can use the test function to `test` the model and disable the `train` function.
 Note that you should keep the args in the `train` and `test` functions the same!
-8. After testing, you can find a video of your trained song.
+8. After completing the testing, you can find the video of your trained song in the `~/dm_env_wrappers` directory.

 ## Add a new song